Top 10 Tips for Internet Defamation Victims

-With internet defamation there are usually many different parties that play a role in the dissemination of the libellous speech.
-There is the poster – the person who actually wrote the defamatory words.
+With internet defamation there are usually many different parties that play a role in the dissemination of the libelous speech.
+There is the author – the person who actually wrote the defamatory words.
 There is the internet service provider that hosts the defamation.
-There may be other parties to the dissemination such as search engines and other pages that link to the posting.
+There may be other parties to the dissemination such as search engines and social networks.
 Identifying the proper parties is crucial to attacking the problem.
-Free online tools such as www.betterwhois.com and http://whois.arin.net/ui/advanced.jsp can help identify the parties.

 4. Determine the Scope of the Defamation

 A few searches with the major search engines can usually determine how wide the defamation is.
-At the very least, search for how many hyperlinks there are to the posting (i.e. http://www.google.com/advanced_search).
-Also, try to determine the site’s link popularity (i.e. Pagerank).
-A search using the exact defamatory words should also be done to determine if the defamatory words are repeated on different internet sites.
+A search using the exact defamatory words can be done to determine if the defamatory words are repeated on different sites.

 Understanding the scope of the defamation is crucial to determining the best course of action.